Citi® Double Cash Card

-Double Cash also suffers in comparison to some other credit cards because it charges a 3% foreign transaction fee on all purchases made outside the United States.
+Double Cash suffers a bit in comparison to some other credit cards because it charges a 3% foreign transaction fee on all purchases made outside the United States.
 If you travel or shop internationally, you may want to pair this card strategically with another.

 Who should get this card